 By the Numbers

-More than 8.1 million people were affected by monsoon rains
+More than 300,000 people were affected or are at-risk by these recent earthquakes

 As the flooding intensified, families were forced from their homes and left to search for temporary shelter.
 Sindh—heavily damaged last year—was the area hardest hit by the September flooding, with nearly the entire province covered in water.
 Parts of Balochistan Province were also affected.

 The rain disrupted communication and electricity and complicated relief efforts.
 Schools closed in Karachi and Hyderabad.
 Floodwater washed into drinking-water sources, contaminating them with bacteria that can cause illnesses.
 Aware that the drinking water is unsafe, some populations are relying on open pond water, which also carries the risk of spreading communicable diseases.

 Islamic Relief’s offices provided relief for thousands living at temporary sites after the floods.

 Here is more about how Islamic Relief helped.

 Donors helped Islamic Relief humanitarian aid teams deliver vital resources to flood survivors:

 Islamic Relief has provided emergency relief in Pakistan in response to a number of natural disasters:

 - IR teams were among the first responders to the 2010 floods that covered more than one-fifth of Pakistan’s land mass—affecting more than 20 million people.
 About 2,000 people were killed right away, with more deaths reported in the following months due to waterborne illness.
 More than 6 million people were left homeless, and 800,000 families were still without permanent shelter when the current flooding hit.